Vyral/leanna-langley/_posts/2018-11-15-welcome-to-my-blog.md

   - Home Seller Tips
 ---

-Our market remains busy and it is still an opportune time to command a high price selling your home in 2018.
+Our market remains busy, and it is still an opportune time to command a high price selling your home in 2018.

 I know what’s happening in Linn and Benton County, specifically pertaining to home values, that will directly affect you.